loot/loot-condition-interpreter/README.md

 The library is still experimental because it currently lacks:

-- an FFI for LOOT to call it through.
+- an FFI for LOOT to call it through
-- good error handling, details about parsing errors are not exposed.

 The tests need the [testing-plugins](https://github.com/WrinklyNinja/testing-plugins) and the [LOOT API v0.13.8](https://github.com/loot/loot-api/releases/tag/0.13.8)